Back in PGA, grateful Branden Grace shrugs off tough finish

 Grace, a 33-year-old South African with a low ball flight that works well in windy conditions, was the only player ahead of Phil Mickelson early Friday afternoon at Kiawah Island when his tee shot on the wicked par-3 17th hole missed short and right and found the water, leading to double bogey.

-Grace followed with a bogey on the tough finishing hole to shoot a 1-under 71 and post 3-under 141 through two rounds, two strokes behind Mickelson (69) and Louis Oosthuizen (68).
+Grace followed with a bogey on the tough finishing hole to shoot a 1-under 71 and post 3-under 141 through two rounds, two strokes behind Mickelson.

 “You kind of knew that final stretch was going to play tough.
 I want to say, even with that bad couple of holes, I still got the most out of my round,” Grace said.
 “I hit some shots where I shouldn’t have and I made some up-and-downs.
 I’ll take it.”